gnevesdev/SnowUniverse/README.md

 clang -O2 src/*.c -lSDL2main -lSDL2 -o MyBuild.exe
 ```

-On Linux and other UNIX based systems, include the math C library (comes with the C compiler, no need to install it separately).
+On Linux and other UNIX-like systems, include the math C library (comes with the C compiler, no need to install it separately).
 You do not need SDL2main nor mingw32 here:
 ```sh
 # The math library is just called "m"
 gcc -O2 src/*.c -lSDL2 -lm -o MyBuild